Long circular in the Saou forest

 Description of the walk

-From Saou, follow signs for the Saou forest and then Auberge des Dauphins.
+From Saou, follow signs for the Saou Forest then the Auberge des Dauphins.
 Park in the car park before the track barrier.

-(S/E) Follow the track eastwards to the eco-guard house.
+(S/E) Follow the track eastwards to the eco-guards’ house.

-(1) Turn left onto the mule track to warm up your legs on a technical path.
-You will reach a track.
+(1) Turn left onto the mule track for a warm-up on a technical path.
+You’ll reach a track.

 (4) Turn right to stay on the ridge and, following theGR®®9(red and white markings), cross the Pas des Auberts and reach the Rocher de la Laveuse.

-(5) Descend to the right and join the track leading to the Refuge des Girards.
-Continue along this track to the left, descending to the Pré de l'Âne bend, still on theGR®®9.
+(5) Head down to the right and join the track leading to the Refuge des Girards.
+Follow this track down to the left until you reach the Pré de l’Âne bend, still on theGR®®9.

-(6) Bear slightly left to leave the track and reach an intermediate crossroads.
+(6) Turn slightly left to leave the track and reach an intermediate junction.

-(7) Continue straight ahead to reach Pas de Siara and enjoy the panoramic view.
+(7) Carry straight on to reach the Pas de Siara and enjoy the view.

-(7) Turn left and follow a horizontal path to Pas de Floréal.
+(7) Turn left and follow a level path to reach the Pas de Floréal.

 (9) Take the second path on the right heading north to reach the Bois-Vert sheepfold, then the track, and rejoin theGR®®9.
 Follow this track to the left, slightly downhill, to reach the Porte du Barry.

-(10) Leave theGR®®9, which branches off to the left, and continue downhill on the track to the right to reach the Refuge des Princes after a long bend.
-Continue along the track for a few metres until you reach a bend to the right.
+(10) Leave theGR®®9, which heads left, and continue down the track to the right to reach the Refuge des Princes after a long hairpin bend.
+Follow the track for a few more metres until you reach a hairpin bend to the right.

-(11) Leave the track on the right and take the path opposite to cut straight across.
+(11) Leave the track on your right and take the path opposite to cut straight across.

-(12) Cross the track you left earlier and continue straight ahead on the right.
+(12) Cross the track you left earlier and continue straight ahead, keeping to the right.

-(13) At the crossroads, take the second path on the left.
-After a sharp left-hand bend, join a track which you must cross to continue straight ahead and reach the car park (S/E).
+(13) At the junction, take the second path on the left.
+After a sharp bend to the left, you’ll reach a track which you must cross to continue straight ahead and reach the car park (S/E).

 Waypoints